hanchau/glogging/content/post/understanding_hyperloglog.md

     HLL_D = {x1: aD1, x2:aD2, x3:aD3, .. , xk:aDk}

-    We can easily merge them into HLL_Total by taking a component wise maximum of all elements i.e.
+    We can easily merge them into HLL_Total by taking a component-wise maximum of all elements i.e.

     HLL_Total = {x1: max(a11, a21, ..., aD1),

                  x2: max(a12, a22, ..., aD2), ...

                  xD: max(a1k, a2k, ..., aDk)}
-Thus we can get the Cardinality Estimation of distributed system with Similarly Time and Space Complexities.
+Thus we can get the Cardinality Estimation of a distributed system with similar Time and Space Complexities.

 ##### Why named LogLog??
 I think by now you must've got the idea why it is named LogLog.
-Assuming we are counting till 2^32. log2^32(base 2) = 32, assuming 2^10 buckets i.e. 1024 number of buckets, we are left with 22 digits (after 10 digits) in a 32-bit binary string.
+Assuming we are counting till 2^32 ( log2^32(base 2) = 32).
+Assuming 2^10 i.e. 1024 number of buckets.
+We are left with 22 digits (after 10 digits) in a 32-bit binary string.
 To store the ρ of 22-bit string we only need log(22) bits because in a 22-bit string the maximum possible value of ρ can be 22 and this number can be stored in the memory using log(22) bits i.e. ~ 5.
-This is the reason why the Space Complexity of this algorithm is constant (few KBs).
+This is the reason why the Space Complexity of this algorithm is constant (a few KBs).

 ##### Some Notes on SuperLogLog and HyperLogLog.
-**SuperLogLog**: The LogLog paper talks about few engineering optimizations like Truncation Rule and Restriction Rule which when combined with the LogLog algorithm yields a new algorithm, SuperLogLog
+**SuperLogLog**: The LogLog paper talks about a few engineering optimizations like Truncation Rule and Restriction Rule which when combined with the LogLog algorithm yields a new algorithm, SuperLogLog
-1. Truncation Rule: This rule simply states that when we are calculating the arithmetic mean of the HLL map that we've constructed, just drop the top k % of the values which is found to be 30% for optimal estimation. if HLL_1 = {x1: a1, x2:a2, x3:a3, .. , x100:a100} (sorted on a), then drop 0.3k elements from the top i.e. HLL_1 = {x31: a31, x32:a32, x33:a33, .. , x100:a100}
+1. Truncation Rule: This rule simply states that when we are calculating the arithmetic mean of the HLL map, just drop the top k % values.
+The optimal value of k is found to be 30% for the best estimation.

+If HLL_1 = {x1: a1, x2:a2, x3:a3, .. , x100:a100} (sorted on a), then drop 0.3k elements from the top i.e. HLL_1 = {x31: a31, x32:a32, x33:a33, .. , x100:a100}

 2. Restriction Rule: This rule bounds the number of buckets to be used.

 **HyperLogLog**: The HyperLogLog uses a Harmonic mean instead of Geometric Mean.
-If HLL_1 = {x1: a1, x2:a2, x3:a3, .. , x100:a100} then the estimtion becomes ~ ( 2^-a1 + 2^-a2 + 2^-a3 + ... + 2^-a100) / m^-1.
+If HLL_1 = {x1: a1, x2:a2, x3:a3, .. , x100:a100} then the estimation becomes ~ ( 2^-a1 + 2^-a2 + 2^-a3 + ... + 2^-a100) / m^-1.

 ##### Conclusion
 Having LogLog Cardinality Estimation in our bag of algorithms now we can estimate cardinalities without worrying about space.
 Our webpage now can be hosted on a machine having few gigs of memory with maintaining the count of distinct users that have landed on the page.
-With the emergence of IOT the number of IPs will grow like crazy, from IPv4 to IPv6.
+With the emergence of IoT the number of IPs will grow like crazy, from IPv4 to IPv6.
 The HyperLogLog will save the day.